About calling 000 and 131 444

-Callers to 131 444 will be asked to press '1' on their phones if they require immediate police attendance.
-If you need to report an incident which does not require immediate police attendance, you will be asked to press '2’, and if you require general information you will be asked to press '3'.
+Callers to 131444 will be asked to press '1' on their phones if they require a Police Officer to attend an incident now.
+If you need to report an incident that does not require immediate Police attendance or for general information you will be asked to press '2'.

 Calls to 131 444 from most regional areas are automatically directed to the nearest police station.